Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **D. Jenkins integration:** Jenkins is a general-purpose automation server.
 While it can build the app, it does not provide the specific mobile-hosting services for crash analytics or tester distribution out-of-the-box.

-### Question - 14
+### Question - 7 💩💩

 You have an Azure DevOps project named Project1 and an Azure subscription named Sub1.

 Sub1 contains an Azure virtual machine scale set named VMSS1.

-VMSS1 hosts a web application named WebApp1.
-WebApp1 uses stateful sessions.
+VMSS1 hosts a web application named WebApp1. **WebApp1 uses stateful sessions**.

 **The WebApp1 installation is managed by using the Custom Script extension.
 The script resides in an Azure Storage account named sa1.**

 You plan to make a minor change to a UI element of WebApp1 and to gather user feedback about the change.

-You need to implement limited user testing for the new version of WebApp1 on VMSS1.
+**You need to implement limited user testing for the new version of WebApp1 on VMSS1.**

 Which three actions should you perform?
 Each correct answer presents part of the solution.